|Home||Help Search Members Calendar|

 belief & magicBelief makes things real.
 It is the most important concept, and is integral to how our site functions.
 It is closely connected with magic; it fuels and inspires it, quite literally.

 concepts & centres A 'concept' is any abstract idea that can't be defined physically.
 It often relates to the unique facets of human nature: sentience and emotion.
 Think of things like 'love', 'hate', 'sadness', 'wisdom', 'time' -- things that only exist because our minds can comprehend them.
-We like the majority of magical beings here to be defined by one concept, and for Guardians and Anti-Guardians, they are imperative.
-When a Guardian or Anti represents a concept, it is called their 'Center'.
+We like the majority of magical beings here to be defined by one concept, and for Guardians and the Court of Shadows, they are imperative.
+When a Guardian or a Court member represents a concept, it is called their 'Center'.
 It is the main quality they personify, and what they protect in children (and humanity at large).
 Their magic and motives are usually tied strongly to it.
 Immortals usually have some sort of clear concept as well.
 Mortals and creatures don't need to, but if they can use magic, it is strongly recommended they have a concept that is linked to it.

 However, as long as you believe, you can make your way to most of these places quite easily.
 They're all connected underground by Bunnymund's tunnels, and if you wish hard enough, you might just find yourself a secret tunnel opening -- or just appear in the place itself.
 But you have to be very sure of where you're going, and there must not be a single doubt in your mind.
 This does not work for non-magical locations.